 For the rest, we still cycle, go to the beach and just enjoy our lives together!

-Busses and cars stopped and people ran to the shelters.
-The alarm goes off to let you know you need to go to safety as quickly as possible as in- rockets are coming.
-Being outside when the first alarm hit, almost home but not quite, I was clueless and stressed about what to do so I started running home, Aviya would know what to do.
+Buses and cars stopped and people ran to the shelters.
+The alarm goes off to let you know you need to go to safety as quickly as possible, as in- rockets are coming.
+Being outside when the first alarm hit, almost home but not quite, I was clueless and stressed about what to do, so I started running home, Aviya would know what to do.

 Puffs of smoke indicate the smoke from rockets in the sky.

-I didn’t make it within the minute and a half back home and what I say next freaked me out even more.
-Above me, I saw the rockets of Hamas being taken down by the Israeli Iron Dome.
+I didn’t make it within the minute and a half back home, and what I say next freaked me out even more.
+The rockets of Hamas were being taken down by the Israeli Iron Dome above me.
 Now you don’t only hear the siren go off, but also the bangs from the missiles and the lights that come with it in the sky.

-I was shocked, I stopped moving and just stood still in the middle of the street seeing what was happening above me.
+I felt a shock and immediately ceased moving.
+Just stood still in the middle of the street, seeing what was happening above me.
 10 seconds later I ran over to our apartment and long and behold Aviya was still cooking as nothing happened.
-In her defense she missed the siren, thought it was an ambulance in the distance, so to her I was over panicking, being crazy, and she kept telling me to relax.
+In her defence she missed the siren, thought it was an ambulance in the distance, so to her, I was over panicking, being crazy, and she kept telling me to relax.

 Knowing what I saw, I was happy to leave Israel in a day to go home.
 It is not my country and not my battle to fight.
 Roughly 10 minutes later the siren was going off again and this time Aviya heard it too.
 We went out of the house and went to the staircase under the apartment block and heard the same noises again.